-For a definition of foreclosure property, see instructions on page 6 for Schedule L, line 1c.
-Net income from foreclosure property must also be included in the computation of taxable income (or net loss) shown in Section I, page 1, Form 1066.
+For a definition of foreclosure property, see the instructions for Schedule L, line 1c later.
+Net income from foreclosure property must also be included in the computation of taxable income (or net loss) shown on Form 1066, page 1, Section I.